xoopscube/legacy/README.md

 XOOPS Cube Legacy is a Simple, Secure and Scalable content management system and the "official" distribution of XOOPS Cube Project team.

 The XOOPS Cube Project is friendly managed, developed and supported by a volunteer group with a multidisciplinary focus to provide a variety of different perspectives and ideas to consider in further development and design.
-XCL Team spirit  aims to strengthen everyone's social network, share the essential knowledge and understanding of the Ågspirit of open sourceÅh necessary to encourage creativity.
+XCL Team spirit  aims to strengthen everyone's social network, share the essential knowledge and understanding of the ‚Äúspirit of open source‚Äù necessary to encourage creativity.

 Features